-Slice the aubergine into thin, wide strips and griddle on a hot pan.
+Slice the eggplant into thin, wide strips and grill in a hot pan.
 Remove and set aside.

 In a large frying pan, add the butter.
 Once melted, add the red onion and garlic and cook for 5 minutes or until soft.
 Add the cumin seeds and continue to cook for a further 1 minutes.